ibrahimFN/fort/README_EN.md

-click_invite              : Whether bot will send 'Click here to invite' disable_voice             : Whether disable voice chat of party. true or false ignorebot                 : Whether bot will ignore command from bots. true or false joinmessage               : Message when someone joined to the party. \n to line break randommessage             : Random message when someone joined to the party. \n to line break joinmessageenable         : Whether bot will send message when someone joined to the party. true or false randommessageenable       : Whether bot will send random message when someone joined to the party. true or false outfitmimic               : Whether bot will mimic other player's outfit. true or false or user's name or ID
+click_invite              : Whether bot will send 'Click here to invite' disable_voice             : Whether disable voice chat of party. true or false ignorebot                 : Whether bot will ignore command from bots. true or false joinmessage               : Message when someone joined to the party. \n to line break.
+Can use variables.
+See below randommessage             : Random message when someone joined to the party. \n to line break.
+Can use variables.
+See below joinmessageenable         : Whether bot will send message when someone joined to the party. true or false randommessageenable       : Whether bot will send random message when someone joined to the party. true or false outfitmimic               : Whether bot will mimic other player's outfit. true or false or user's name or ID